equinor/farfetched-actions/README.md

 Although originally developed for the Equinor Farfetch'd team, there are no restrictions in the actions preventing them from being used by other teams.

+Be aware that we cannot make any guarantees for the software provided here.
+Use at your own risk.

 ## Workflows
 ### Fusion Deploy
 This workflow deploys the created artifact(s) in a workflow to the given Fusion Portal environment.
 It deploys "on behalf of" a Azure ServicePrincipal with Federated Credentials.